 In order to ensure that the individual profiles and the relationship between these two sections can only change whilst the car is in motion in accordance with Article 3.10.10, they must be bridged by means of three rigid supports.
-Once the Rear Wing Elements are fully defined, these supports must be arranged as follows:
+Once the Rear Wing Elements are fully defined, these supports must be designed and arranged as follows:

 - a.
 One must be located at Y=0 with the remaining supports arranged symmetrically about the car centreline at Y= ±350mm. - b.
-Each support must be rigidly attached to the forward-most rear wing element. - c.
-With RW Flap in its closest position, it must be in contact with all the supports and the area of contact between RW Flap and each support must be at least 60mm. - d.
+Each support must be less than 5mm thick and have no dimension that exceeds 30mm. - c.
+Each support must be rigidly attached to the forward-most rear wing element.
+A fillet radius no greater than 2mm will be permitted where it joins that rear wing element. - d.
+With RW Flap in its closest position, it must be in contact with all the supports and the area of contact between RW Flap and each support must be at least 60mm2. - e.
 The supports must be constructed from a material with a modulus greater than 50GPa.